Francisco Copons y Navia: Post-war career

-However, by order of the King, Eroles detained Copons during the night of 4-5 June 1814, and had him confined at Siguenza, pending criminal trial, until early April 1816, when he was allowed to continue to Madrid.
+On 4 June, shortly after the war was over (Treaty of Paris, 30 May 1814), Copons received the decree signed by the King by which he reneged on the Constitution and that same day, San Carlos informed Copons that, by order of the King, he was to travel to Madrid.

-In May 1818, Copons was appointed military and civil governor of Barcelona.
+However, that night, Eroles detained Copons, by order of the King confining him at Siguenza, pending criminal trial, where he was held until early April 1816, when he was allowed to continue to Madrid.

-Following the outbreak of the military uprising in January 1820 by Rafael de Riego against the absolutist rule of Ferdinand VII, Copons was relieved of his post in March 1820 and held in detention at the Miraflores Charterhouse, in Burgos, before being expelled from Barcelona.
+In May 1818, Copons was appointed second in command to the military and civil governor of Barcelona Castaños.
+In March 1820, following the outbreak of the military uprising in January 1820 by Rafael de Riego against the absolutist rule of Ferdinand VII, both were relieved of their commands for refusing to enact the Constitution.
+Copons was held in detention at the Miraflores Charterhouse, in Burgos, before being expelled from Barcelona.

+He held several posts during the Trienio Liberal.
 In January 1821, he was appointed member of the Board of Advisors at the Ministry of War.
-Later that year, while he was jefe politico of the province of Madrid, he was dismissed from the post by Ramón Feliú, the minister of the interior, dismissed the Francisco Copons for refusing to close down the Fontana de Oro, a café de tertulia in Madrid, closure which was carried out immediately by the new jefe politico, José Martínez San Martín, who also arrested the Fontana's owner, Juan Antonio Gippini, on the pretext that the speakers there were doing so only with the authorisation of his predecessor (Copons).
+Later that year, while he was jefe politico of the province of Madrid, he was dismissed from the post by Ramón Feliú, the minister of the interior, for having refused to close down the Fontana de Oro, a café de tertulia in Madrid, closure which was carried out immediately by the new jefe politico, José Martínez San Martín, who also arrested the Fontana's owner, Juan Antonio Gippini, on the pretext that the speakers there were doing so only with the authorisation of his predecessor (Copons).
 The case against Gippini was dismissed.

-In August 1822, Copons was appointed Captain general of New Castile, but he resigned the post less than a month later.
+In August 1822, Copons was appointed Captain general of New Castile, but he resigned less than a month later.